ProVeg welcomes US vote on plant milk

 Legislation has been approved by US Congress this week that will require schools, for the first time, to offer a variety of plant-based milk options at lunch time without children having to produce a doctor’s note for a disability, such as lactose intolerance.

-The Whole Milk for Healthy Kids Act, which still requires the President’s signature, makes it easier for children to receive a nutritionally equivalent nondairy milk, like fortified soy milk, through the National School Lunch Program (NSLP), which serves about 30 million children each year.
+The Whole Milk for Healthy Kids Act, which still requires the President’s signature, makes it easier for children to receive a nutritionally equivalent nondairy milk, like fortified soya milk, through the National School Lunch Program (NSLP), which serves about 30 million children each year.

 “We welcome this legislation in the US as so many people suffer from lactose intolerance,” Jasmijn de Boo, Global CEO of ProVeg International, said.